 Scripts are composed of individual script blocks.
 The game regularly scans through all active script files, searching for a script block that has a trigger that evaluates to true.
 As soon as the game finds such a block, that block is executed and the process ends, until the game scans through the script again.

 Thea Override Script

-In Thea’s override script, we’ll force Thea to talk to you as soon as she sees you for the first time.
+In ThA.baf in the “TheaNPC/Script” directory.

-Open Notepad++ and create a new file.
-Save it as E)THEA.baf in the “TheaNPC/Script” directory.
+ea’s override script, we’ll force Thea to talk to you as soon as she sees you for the first time.